Tom Abell and Rehan Ahmed included in England's ODI and T20 squad for Bangladesh tour

 Abell will captain the England Lions side for the upcoming series against Sri Lanka and then join the senior side in Bangladesh ahead of the first ODI in Dhaka on March 1.

-Teenager Ahmed impressed during the last Test against Pakistan last year and has been selected for England's white-ball side for the first time.
+Teenager Ahmed impressed during the last Test against Pakistan last year with a five-wicket haul on debut and has now been selected for England's white-ball side for the first time.

 Saqib Mahmood is recalled to the ODI squad as he prepares to make his return to full international cricket following the back injury he suffered last May.